weaviate/weaviate-io/developers/weaviate/tutorials/import.md

 For importing data, we **strongly suggest that you use batch imports** unless you have a specific reason not to.
 Batch imports can greatly improve performance by sending multiple objects in a single request.

-We note that batch imports are carried out through the [`batch` REST endpoint](https://weaviate.io/developers/weaviate/api/rest/batch).
+We note that batch imports are carried out through the [`batch` REST endpoint](../api/rest/batch.md).

 ### Batch import process

-An import process generally looks like this:
+A batch import process generally looks like this:

 1. Connect to your Weaviate instance
 1. Load objects from the data file